solider245/PPEL/README.md

 Go to one of the projects' pages, and follow the instructions there!
 Add new features!
 Submit and/or fix bugs!
 Ask questions!
 Get help with any of these!
 Have fun! :)

-For more information on which tags to use when opening issues, etc., check out the Beginners' Guide (not the game):
+For more information on which tags to use when opening issues, etc., check out the [Beginners' Guide](https://github.com/doczi-dominik/PPEL/blob/master/BEGINNERS_GUIDE.md) (not the game).

 #### If you are more experienced/a developer:

 The above applies to you, too!
 But of course, you may have more experience with Python.
 In that case, try to improve the documentation/comments, help make the program more optimized, and most importantly, help the beginners!

-For more information on how to make a good PPEL project, please consult the Developers' Guide:
+For more information on how to make a good PPEL project, please consult the [Developers' Guide](https://github.com/doczi-dominik/PPEL/blob/master/DEVELOPERS_GUIDE.md).